cultureandempire/cultureandempire.github.io/README.md

 Structure defends itself.
 To be honest I'm surprised Russ Tice still lives.
 The alphabet agencies defend themselves, and their greatest threat is a cut to their funding, or oversight from politicians.
 Thus, their absolute first priority, before stopping any terror attacks, must be building up files on any individual with power.
 The Spider's "persons of interest" are not Chechen rebels, Somali militants, or Syrian fighters.
 I think the consistent failure to stop real attacks, such as the Boston Marathon bombing, shows that.
 Their persons of interest are, as Tice says, members of congress, generals, judges, lawyers, journalists.

-Tice continued, "One of the papers that I held in my hand was to wiretap a bunch of numbers associated with a 40-something year old wanna-be Senator from Illinois," referring to the future President Obama.
+Tice continued, "One of the papers that I held in my hand was to wiretap a bunch of numbers associated with a 40-something year old wanna-be Senator from Illinois," referring to the future President Barack Obama.
 Hence the reference to J. Edgar Hoover.
 As [Wikipedia says](http://en.wikipedia.org/wiki/J._Edgar_Hoover):

 > According to President Harry S. Truman, Hoover transformed the FBI into his private secret police force; Truman stated that "we want no Gestapo or secret police.
 FBI is tending in that direction.
 They are dabbling in sex-life scandals and plain blackmail.
 J. Edgar Hoover would give his right eye to take over, and all congressmen and senators are afraid of him".